Ready, Set, Food! vs. Peanut Powders For Babies

 Ready, Set, Food! provides the exact, pre-measured dose based on clinical (LEAP, EAT, PETIT) studies.

 It's time-consuming and frustrating to calculate and measure out the right amounts of peanut powder to match the peanut dose used in the landmark studies.
 What if you don't give enough peanut?
 Or what if you give baby too much peanut?

 Plus, many babies are picky eaters.
 What if baby doesn’t eat all of the food you mix the powder into?

 In addition, peanut powders don't contain egg or milk, so you'll need to prepare your own egg and cow's milk snacks to cover all three of the most common allergens.
 This will take even more guesswork and time.

 Lil Mixins doesn't introduce allergens gradually

-Lil Mixins recommends a single set dose for their peanut powder, but this dose is not in line with the stepwise introduction approach found to be effective in the landmark PETIT study on food allergy prevention.
+Lil Mixins recommends a single set dose for their peanut powder, but this dose is not in line with the stepwise introduction approach found to be effective in the landmark PETIT study.